-Since its (re)inception, Green Burial has gained popularity in North America and Britain, as well as other locations around the world.
-While Green Burial takes many forms and follows many policies depending on the specific site and any overseeing bodies, commonalities include: natural spaces, chemical-free preservation methods, simple or non-existent caskets free of endangered woods or chemicals and a commitment to a greener end-of-life event.
+Since its (re)inception, Green Burial has gained popularity in North America, Britain and other locations worldwide.
+While Green Burial takes many forms and follows many policies depending on the specific site and any overseeing bodies, commonalities include natural spaces, chemical-free preservation methods, simple or non-existent caskets free of endangered woods or chemicals and a commitment to a greener end-of-life event.
 In many cases, land preservation is also a consideration.

 Imagine the opportunity for each of us to live our lives focused on creating a legacy.
-I imagine that every person has the ability to find their own personal legacy and purpose in this world.
+I imagine that every person can find their legacy and purpose in this world.
 In 1996 I went to the Provincial Government to ask for permission to scatter my mother’s ashes over Brandywine Falls Provincial Wilderness Park, commemorating her incredible work in making Brandywine Falls a protected space in perpetuity.

-This has never felt complete for me and I believe it can be done differently.
-After many conversations with the Green Burial Council, the former owner of the lands of OUR ECOVILLAGE and land protection folks, the hope to bring forward a framework for green burial on all lands which were wanting to be protected became a possibility.
+This has never felt complete for me, and I believe we can do it differently.
+After many conversations with the Green Burial Council, the former owner of the lands of OUR ECOVILLAGE and land protection folks, the hope to bring forward a green burial framework on all grounds that wanted to be protected became a possibility.

 In 2010, OUR team wrote the “Commemorative Conservation Scattering Grounds” Policy for the Green Burial Council.
 A designation in North America for Scattering Grounds being offered at OUR ECOVILLAGE as a pilot with the intention that once we have worked through the framework here onsite, this model can be used for conservation projects across the continent.

-I personally wish to have Commemorative Conservation Scattering Grounds Legacy to be here at OUR ECOVILLAGE.
-I can imagine the linking of land conservation with the scattering of my ashes alongside a large celebration in the Zero Mile Eatery with a meadow dance floor to dance the night away…
+I wish to have Commemorative Conservation Scattering Grounds Legacy be here at OUR ECOVILLAGE.
+I can imagine linking land conservation with the scattering of my ashes alongside a large celebration in the Zero Mile Eatery with a meadow dance floor to dance the night away.

-Making pre-arrangements for funerals or other end-of-life ceremonies is important and will ensure that all of your wishes are carried out exactly as you desire, while alleviating decisional pressure on friends and family.
+Making pre-arrangements for funerals or other end-of-life ceremonies is important.
+It will ensure that all of your wishes are carried out exactly as you desire while alleviating decisional pressure on friends and family.

-At OUR Commemorative Conservation Scattering Grounds, we are able to work with both those who are pre-planning and those who find themselves needing immediate planning and assistance.
+At OUR Commemorative Conservation Scattering Grounds, we can work with both pre-planning and those who find themselves needing immediate planning and assistance.

 It is often valuable to discuss your wishes with close friends and family members.
-It may be an opportunity to share why you are choosing green burial or to reassure family members that you don’t require a permanent headstone or grave marking to feel settled in your final resting place.
-It is also a valuable time to ask and answer questions of each other as you prepare for this time of transition together.
+It may be an opportunity to share why you chose green burial or reassuring family members that you don’t require a permanent headstone or grave marking to feel settled in your final resting place.
+It is also a valuable time to ask and answer each other’s questions as you prepare for this time of transition together.

 At this time, you may also choose to appoint a close family member or trusted friend to help make arrangements and ensure your wishes are carried out when the time comes.

-In many cases, pre-paying for funerary services guarantees a ‘locked-in’ cost, which may represent a savings as compared to the time of your passing.
-At OUR, we welcome scattering rights contributions at any time, and issue a Scattering Rights certificate at the time of donation.
-Donations include charitable tax receipts and go towards the purchase of a conservation covenant to secure the unique land and values of O.U.R.
+In many cases, pre-paying for funerary services guarantees a ‘locked in’ cost, which may represent savings as compared to the time of your passing.
+At OUR, we welcome scattering rights contributions at any time and issue a Scattering Rights certificate at the time of donation.
+Donations include charitable tax receipts and go towards purchasing a conservation covenant to secure the unique land and values of O.U.R.
 Ecovillage.

 There are three levels of contribution one can choose when doing end-of-life legacy planning with O.U.R.
 Ecovillage.